On this page

 Montgomery Center, VT 05471

 Homestead Declaration Requirements – Property owners whose homes meet the definition of a Vermont homestead must file a Homestead Declaration annually by an April filing deadline.

-Online Property Database – Search assessment information and property record cards
+View Lister’s Card – Search an online database of assessment information and property record cards.

 Tax FAQs (By Topic) – Common questions received by the Vermont Department of Taxes.